Training and workshops

 2023 | ||

-Monday 11 December | DIY video coaching - Let's create "The Learning Designer explained!" | Pru Burns (Video and Media Coaching Coordinator, Learning Environments) |
+Monday 11 December | DIY video coaching - Let's create "The learning designer explained!" | Pru Burns (Video and Media Coaching Coordinator, Learning Environments) |

-Monday 13 November | Copyright in learning design - Readings Online, Indigenous Cultural Intellectual Property and more. |
+Monday 13 November | Copyright in learning design - Readings Online, Indigenous cultural intellectual property and more. |

 Ashley Sutherland (Student Learning and Resources Coordinator, Student and Scholarly Services) Sharon Stewart (Copyright Services Officer, Student and Scholarly Services). |